Makoto Yamashita: 2017 Nara city mayoral election

 Yamashita run as the city mayor of Nara city in 2017, losing by a narrow margin to Gen Nakagawa.
 HE filed a petition requesting a recount on February 26, 2018, claiming that he was dissatisfied with the validity of the election, but the Nara City Election Commission rejected his request.
 He later filed a lawsuit in the Osaka High Court.
 However, the court dismiss the case.

 Governor of Nara (2023 – present)

 In 2023, secretary-general of the Japan Innovation Party (Ishin no Kai) in Nara, Morimoto Naoyuki endorsed Yamashita as the party's official candidate for the gubernatorial election in Nara.

 Yamashita won the election after beating the Liberal Democratic Party's candidate Sho Hiraki.
 This was the first time an Innovation Party candidate won a gubernatorial election outside of Osaka.

 Personal life

-Yamashita is married and has a twin children.
+Yamashita is married and has twin children.